nhduong/nhduong.github.io/content/pages/cilab.md

   ![regular](../figs/trans/2.mainwin.png)

 - `sshfs`
 	`sshfs` is a command line based software that allows you to mount a remote file system via SFTP.
 In other words, you can access a folder on the workstation/NAS via a local folder on your PCs.
-To install sshfs, follow the instructions for [Linux](https://github.com/libfuse/sshfs), [Windows](https://github.com/winfsp/sshfs-win), and [macOS](https://osxfuse.github.io).
+To install sshfs, follow the instructions for <a href="https://github.com/libfuse/sshfs" target="_blank">Linux</a>, <a href="https://github.com/winfsp/sshfs-win" target="_blank">Windows</a>, and <a href="https://osxfuse.github.io" target="_blank">macOS</a>.

 	To mount a workstation/NAS folder on your local machine, follow these steps:
   + Open a terminal on your local machine.